-Based on research done by Brendan O’Connor, we analyzed how our cellphone exposes certain data that can eventually be used to track our movements, and know information about our daily lives.
+Based on research done by Brendan O’Connor, we analyzed how our cellphone exposes certain data that eventually, can be used to track our movements and know information about our daily lives.
 Want to improve your privacy (or invade others)?
 Continue reading!

 Devices that are able to connect to a network, either wired or WiFi, are identified using a MAC Address.
 Each MAC address (in practical terms) is unique and specific to a device.
 Meanwhile, WiFi devices use Probe Requests as a way to find known networks that have been connected before.
 Since this mechanism occurs prior to connecting to a network, they are not encrypted and are catalogued as “broadcast”, meaning the data from these requests travel in plain text and does not have a specific recipient.

 This means that with any notebook or PC with a WiFi network card, you can “listen” to the probe requests sent by nearby devices.